Skip to Content

 Leeks

-Leeks look like giant green onions - they have three distinct parts: a white base, a light green center section, and a dark green top.
+Leeks look like giant green onions with three distinct parts: a white base, a light green center section, and a dark green top.
 The dark green portion is usually discarded because of its tougher texture.
-Leeks have a subtle onion-like flavor.

 Onion FAQs